What Type of Camper Are You?

 You’re headed to Yellowstone National Park, the world’s first national park, where some of the world’s most incredible geysers, vistas and wildlife await you for an adventure full of fun.
 But where should you camp?
 Here’s a personalized guide to help you decide where to spend the night, from car camping paradise and remote backcountry sites to a slice of RV heaven.

-1. Bridge Bay Campground
+Near Yellowstone Lake: Bridge Bay Campground

 Put yourself in the heart of it all at Bridge Bay Campground, one of the park’s largest with 432 camp sites.
 With flush toilets and sinks with running water, you don’t have to sacrifice modern comforts to enjoy outstanding views of Yellowstone Lake and the Absaroka mountain range.

 Plus, you are close to the launching point for the one-hour scenic Yellowstone Lake cruises hosted by a park ranger who will tell you all sorts of interesting things about the area and lake.
 Held mid-June through mid-September, these boat trips require advanced reservation by calling 307-344-7311 or stopping in the Bridge Bay Marina.
-Adults cost $15 plus tax while children ages 3-11 are $10 plus tax.
-Children under 3 are free.

 When you get off the water, the 6-mile round trip hike to Natural Bridge starts right near the campground.
 Or go to the Fishing Bridge Visitor Center to find out details on how to participate on programs like a ranger-led hike or family-focused wildlife workshop.

-For $20 per night at the Norris Campground, you can guarantee yourself easy access to some of the world’s most incredible geysers and flush toilets (although both operate on separate plumbing systems)!
+At the Norris Campground, you can guarantee yourself easy access to some of the world’s most incredible geysers and flush toilets (although both operate on separate plumbing systems)!

 Because this campground is so close to the Norris Geyser Basin, you can sleep in a bit before rolling out of bed and hitting the basin’s boardwalks and dirt trails before everyone else.
 The basin has been home to thermal features for 115,000 years, and you’ll find the Steamboat Geyser here, the tallest geyser in the world at 300-400 feet.
 Illustrating the changing nature of the basin’s geysers, one of Yellowstone Superintendent Dan Wenk’s favorites ⎯ the Echinus Geyser ⎯ used to erupt on a regular basis 30 years ago.
 Today, it might erupt only a couple of times per month.